Isolation precautions create barriers between people and germs. These types of precautions help prevent the spread of germs in the hospital.

 It is also important to properly clean up afterward.

 Follow transmission-based precautions when an illness is first suspected.
-Stop taking these precautions only when that illness has been treated or ruled-out and the room has been cleaned.
+Stop following these precautions only when that illness has been treated or ruled out and the room has been cleaned.

 Patients should stay in their rooms as much as possible while these precautions are in place.
-They may need to wear masks when they leave their rooms.
+They may need to wear a mask when they leave their rooms.

 Airborne precautions may be needed for germs that are so small they can float in the air and travel long distances.

-- Airborne precautions help keep staff, visitors, and other patients from breathing in these germs and getting sick.
+- Airborne precautions help keep staff, visitors, and other people from breathing in these germs and getting sick.

 - Germs that warrant airborne precautions include chickenpox, measles, and tuberculosis (TB) bacteria.

-- Patients who have these germs should be in special rooms where the air is gently sucked out and not allowed to flow into the hallway.
+- People who have these germs should be in special rooms where the air is gently sucked out and not allowed to flow into the hallway.
 This is called a negative pressure room.